audaciaconsulting/Audacia.Auth/openiddict/README.md

 The `Audacia.Auth.OpenIddict` library also provides an `IProfileService<TUser, TKey>` interface, which performs essentially the same role as the `IProfileService` interface that is part of IdentityServer4.
 If you need to perform logic or make calls to a database or external API, the `GetClaimsAsync` method of `IProfileService<TUser, TKey>` is the appropriate place for this.

-The provided implementation of `IProfileService<TUser, TKey>`, `DefaultProfileService<TUser, TKey>`, adds the claims from `IAdditionalClaimsProvider<TUser, TKey>` so you can derive from this base class rather than implement the interface directly.
+The provided implementation of `IProfileService<TUser, TKey>`, `DefaultProfileService<TUser, TKey>`, already adds the claims from `IAdditionalClaimsProvider<TUser, TKey>` so you can derive from this base class rather than implement the interface directly.

 An example implementation might be:
 ```csharp